 When you leave for work, your loved ones await your safe return.
 They expect your workplace to be safe and secure so that they don’t have to get news about any unfortunate incident.

 In 2019, a Workplace Safety Report was prepared by Rave Mobile Safety.
 Surprisingly, it found that 30% of employees were oblivious to their employers’ emergency preparedness plans.
-Although a significant part of the responsibility is of the employer to ensure a secure workplace, the employees also play a crucial role by working alongside the management.
+Although a significant part of the responsibility is on the employer to ensure a secure workplace, the employees also play a crucial role by working alongside the management.

 They must be aware of their workplace safety rights and the measures they should take to make sure they are safe.

 The fundamental rights, safeguarding a worker’s safety, are mentioned in section 44 of the Employment Rights Act 1996.
-They include the provision of free safety equipment by the employer, informing the employer about any health concerns that they have, and refusal to work if it poses a risk to their health.
+They include the provision of fire safety equipment by the employer, informing the employer about any health concerns that they have, and refusal to work if it poses a risk to their health.